 News & Media

-Request for Quotation: Meeting and Catering Services for Tethys Project Event
+Request for Quotation: Catering Services for Tethys Project Event

-The International Commission for the Protection of the Danube River is organising a 1.5-day event on 2-3 June 2026 in Vienna in the framework of the Project Tethys (DRP0200037), funded by the Interreg Danube Region Programme.
+The International Commission for the Protection of the Danube River is organising a networking dinner on 2 June 2026 (19:00) in Vienna in the framework of the Project Tethys (DRP0200037), funded by the Interreg Danube Region Programme.

 Two young female students holding an award in a classroom.